mattermost-community/mattermost-plugin-solar-lottery/demo.md

     - Grace after serving a shift.
     - Can create custom "Unavailable" intervals.
 - Logs tee-ed as DMs.
+    - Find very useful for debugging.
     - Started as debugging (got annoyed grepping logs).
-    - INFOs are useful as a "transparency" change log.
+    - INFOs are useful as a "transparency" change log, DEBUGs for customer support.

 ## Demo Setup